directus-labs/extensions/packages/super-header-interface/readme.md

 - Configurable action buttons for navigation and DirectusFlow execution
 - Support for multiple actions with dropdown menu
 - Dynamic URL templates with field value interpolation
+- Comprehensive translation support for interface elements and help content

 ## Overview Video